 LADDER STITCH: Can also be called a blind or hidden stitch.
 A sewing technique used for various sewing projects which keeps the stitches invisible.

 MARK: Transferring pattern symbols and markings to fabric.
 There are many ways to do this.
-Using air-soluble/water soluble or heat erasing markers; chalk; pins or clips; a small clip with scissors within the seam allowance; dressmakers carbon paper and a tracing wheel or tailors tacks made with thread.
+Use air-soluble/water soluble or heat erasing markers; chalk; pins or clips; a small clip with scissors within the seam allowance; dressmakers carbon paper and a tracing wheel or tailors tacks made with thread.

 NOTCHES: Pattern marks shaped like diamonds or triangles that are printed on the cutting line of a pattern to indicate where seams should meet.
 Don’t cut them off your pattern pieces, trim around them.